composer/composer/doc/03-cli.md

 given version.
 It can also be used to archive your entire project without excluded/ignored files.

+To archive the latest stable version of a package as a tar-archive:

+    $ php composer.phar archive vendor/package

+To archive a specific version of a package as a zip-archive:

     $ php composer.phar archive vendor/package 2.0.21 --format=zip

 ### Options